 - Setting up a fake social networking account to humiliate another classmate

-- Someone sending out a text to all of their friends with gossip that could be true, exaggerated or a lie
+- Sending a text to a person’s group of friends with gossip that could be true, exaggerated or a

-- Using someone else’s user name and password to log-in to their account and send messages from their account
+- Using someone else’s username and password to login and send messages from their

 - Starting a rumor about someone and spreading it electronically, causing it to go “viral”

 - Sending rude, harassing, or threatening messages to a target